Dominic Sandbrook: Television and radio

-Podcast
+Podcasts

 Since 2020 Sandbrook has co-presented a podcast with the historian Tom Holland called The Rest is History.

+In 2026 Sandbrook began co-presenting The Book Club, alongside The Rest is History producer Tabitha Syrett.

+Both podcasts are produced by Goalhanger.

 Personal life

-Sandbrook lives in Chipping Norton, Oxfordshire, with his wife, Catherine, and their son.
+As of 2024 Sandbrook lives in Chipping Norton, Oxfordshire, with his wife, Catherine, and their son.

 He is a supporter of Wolverhampton Wanderers F.C.